maxin-cn/starter-hugo-academic/content/home/experience.md

     location: Beijing
     date_start: '2020-04-01'
     date_end: '2020-08-01'
-    description: Image Watermark Removal.
+    description: Mainly engaged in the image watermark removal.
 The service is launched in Meituan App.
     # description: |2-
     #     Responsibilities include: